rbkayz/supexplain/README.md

 ## SupExplain

-SupExplain is an AI Postgres Explain Visualizer.
-It uses the PEV library to visualize the query plan of your queries
+SupExplain is an AI Postgres Query Plan Explainer that helps you visualize your queries and optimize performance with AI.

-The tool also uses GPT-4o to analyze your query plan and suggest recommendations
+It uses the PEV library to visualize the query plan of your queries, and GPT-4o to analyze your query plan and suggest recommendations

 Use this tool to identify inefficiencies in your queries and improve performance